lalitpanta/Lalit_Pant_Dot_Net_Assignment/README.md

 Blood Donation Management System

 This MVC Core web application is an academic assignment project developed using .NET technologies and C# as part of my coursework.
-The project focuses on efficiently managing blood donations while ensuring high levels of security and accessibility.
-It features an emergency acceptor that allows recipients to request blood urgently, along with secure donation authorization and authentication mechanisms.
-Additionally, an admin panel is provided for managing blood banks and overseeing emergency acceptor requests.
-By implementing robust authentication and role-based access control, the system serves as a reliable and secure platform for blood donation management, effectively integrating the core concepts of C#, .NET Core MVC, and web application security.
+The project is designed to efficiently manage blood donations while ensuring high levels of security, accessibility, and user convenience.

+Key features include an emergency acceptor that allows recipients to request blood urgently, along with secure donation authorization and authentication mechanisms.
+An admin panel is provided for managing blood banks and overseeing emergency acceptor requests, ensuring smooth operations.

+The system implements robust authentication and role-based access control, making it a reliable and secure platform for blood donation management.
+Additionally, it offers searching and sorting functionalities, allowing users to quickly find relevant information about donors, recipients, and blood availability.

+By integrating core concepts of C#, .NET Core MVC, and web application security, this project provides a structured, efficient, and user-friendly solution for blood donation management.

 ![Screenshot 2025-02-02 220723](https://github.com/user-attachments/assets/eba9a8ee-fa38-4faa-ba59-1f844859225e)
 ![Screenshot 2025-02-02 220741](https://github.com/user-attachments/assets/f4e15478-0e0d-4a62-bec7-be3484ec4d3c)